Growing Cucumbers in Your Garden for Pickling and Fresh Eating

 You’ll need to determine what you want to do with your cucumbers before you choose your seeds, as this will guide your decision in what to plant.
 Aside from deciding which variety you’d like to grow, you’ll also need to choose the type of cucumber plant you grow when selecting your seeds: bush cucumbers or vine cucumbers.

-More common, however, are vine cucumbers.
-Vine cucumbers grow well along the ground, but some gardeners choose to trellis their cucumber vines.
 It requires a bit of extra work, but cucumbers grown on a trellis are typically more uniform in color and shape, and they won’t take up as much real estate in your garden bed.

 cucumber seedling in soil

-Requirements for growing cucumbers
+Requirements for Growing Cucumbers

-Soil
+Soil Requirements

-Cucumbers grow best in fertile soil, so you’ll want to enrich the earth with manure or compost prior to planting for a healthy boost.
+Cucumbers grow best in fertile soil, so you’ll want to enrich the earth with well-rotted manure or compost prior to planting for a healthy boost.
 Consider natural fertilizers if you think your cucumbers could use a little extra encouragement.

 cucumber at base of yellow blossom

 Cucumber plants are susceptible to several common garden pests that can leave your cucumbers less-than-perfect.
+Choosing disease resistant cucumber varieties can help prevent trouble.

 • Slugs, squash bugs, spider mites, and cucumber beetles are other common pests that plague cucumber plants.
+Check out these methods of organic pest control to keep cucumber plants free of these critters.

 Your cucumbers may also develop powdery mildew, which is a fungus that grows and spreads along the surface of the leaves.
 This typically only happens when your cucumbers are growing in a damp, moist environment, but once mildew starts, it can be tricky to combat.